 Duration of CDL Revocation

 For a first instance of CDL revocation, the period of revocation is one (1) year.
 That applies both to DUI and administrative revocations.
 For a second violation, the CDL would be suspended for life.
-A lifetime suspension can be reduced to a minimum of 10 years upon a successful request made to the DOL.
 There also exist a number of other non-DUI related CDL suspensions.
 For a complete list, review RCW 46.25.090.
 And finally, once the period of revocation has run its course, the CDL is not automatically reinstated.
 The driver will need to retake all applicable CDL testing before a new commercial license will be issued.

 Facing a DUI charge can be daunting in and of itself.
 If one’s career is dependent upon the possession of a valid commercial driver’s license, the experience will be even more anxiety inducing.
 If you or someone you know finds themselves in this situation, contact the DUI lawyers at Milios Defense as soon as possible.
 We will explore and exhaust every possible option in defending you and protecting your CDL.